-The U.S. Centers for Disease Control and Prevention (CDC) estimate that one in every 88 children has been diagnosed with autism spectrum disorder (ASD).
+The U.S. Centers for Disease Control and Prevention (CDC) that one in every 88 children has been diagnosed with autism spectrum disorder (ASD).

 Those figures, however, use data from 2008, when ASD was diagnosed under the Diagnostic and Statistical Manual of Mental Disorders’ revised fourth edition (DSM-IV-TR).
 A study released Wednesday suggests that using new criteria from the fifth edition (DSM-5), that number is now closer to one in 100 children.

 The study, published in the American Medical Association’s journal Psychiatry, shows that the symptoms required for an autism diagnosis have changed.
 As many as 28 percent of children currently diagnosed with autism may no longer qualify if they don’t have intellectual disabilities.

 According to the National Institute of Neurological Disorders and Stroke, ASD is a group of neurodevelopmental disorders characterized by social impairments, difficulty communicating, and restricted, repetitive patterns of behavior.
 Autistic disorder, commonly referred to as autism, is the most severe form of ASD.

 Released in May, the new DSM-5 changed the way mental health disorders are classified.
 The official diagnostic handbook of the American Psychiatric Association affects what’s covered by insurance plans and other important factors for those seeking therapy.